 Tai chi and qigong for Parkinson's

-Tai chi and qigong (pronounced ‘chi kung’) are gentle exercise styles that use movement and mindfulness to increase flexibility, improve balance and help walking.
-In this feature, Bhanu Ramaswamy looks at some of the benefits of these meditative movements for people with Parkinson’s.
+Tai chi and qigong (pronounced ‘chi kung’) are gentle exercise styles.
+They use movement and mindfulness to increase flexibility, improve balance and help walking.

 Tai chi and qigong are traditional Chinese wellness practices.
-Both forms of exercise have numerous variations that are adapted by teachers to form a class.
+Both types of activity can be adapted by teachers to suit the needs of a class.

 Teaching tai chi and qigong